-In this study, we developed a feeding system for nymph and larval stages of hard tick using a capsule attached to laboratory mouse.
+In this study, we developed a feeding system for nymphal and larval stages of hard tick using a capsule attached to laboratory mouse.
 The feeding capsule is made from flexible materials and remains firmly attached to the mouse for at least one week and allows comfortable monitoring of tick feeding.

 ABSTRACT: